Unified Description of Spin-Lattice Coupling and Thermodynamics in the Pyrochlore Heisenberg Antiferromagnet

-The transition temperature to the 1/2-plateau phase at 34~T, $T_{\rm p}$, is higher than $T_{\rm N}$ at zero field, suggesting the stabilization of collinear spin configuration by thermal fluctuations \cite{2019_Ros}.
-This trend cannot be reproduced by the pure SP model ($\eta = 1$), as shown in Fig.~6 in Ref.~\cite{2021_Aoy}.
-This discrepancy can be resolved by considering the extended model that incorporates the additional BP contributions.
-Figure~\ref{Fig4}(c) shows the calculated specific heat at several $h$ values for Eq.~\eqref{Eq5} with $b = 0.2$ and $\eta = 0.6$.
-The transition temperature to the 3-up--1-down LRO phase at $h/J=4.0$ is higher than that to the canted 2:2 LRO phase at $h/J = 0$ and 2.2.
-The corresponding specific-heat peak at $h/J=4.0$ is also the sharpest.
-These results demonstrate that the extended model with $\eta = 0.6$ captures all of the key qualitative features of the experimentally observed specific-heat behavior.

-{\it Conclusion.} We have validated the extended SLC model for the pyrochlore-lattice Heisenberg antiferromagnet by demonstrating its consistency with the thermodynamic properties of CdCr$_{2}$O$_{4}$.
+{\it Conclusion}---We have validated the extended SLC model for the pyrochlore-lattice Heisenberg antiferromagnet by demonstrating its consistency with the thermodynamic properties of CdCr$_{2}$O$_{4}$.
 The extended SLC model interpolates between the BP and SP models, characterized by a phenomenological parameter $\eta$, which describes the ratio of SP modes.
-Our MC simulations reveal that introducing $\eta = 0.6$ provides the best agreement with experimental observations, including negative thermal expansion, an enhanced MCE, and a sharp specific heat peak in the 1/2-plateau phase, as well as a two-step phase transition just below the saturation field.
+Our MC simulations reveal that introducing both the BP and SP modes on comparable footing, e.g., $\eta = 0.6$, provides the best agreement with experimental observations, including negative thermal expansion, an enhanced MCE, and a sharp specific heat peak in the 1/2-plateau phase, as well as a two-step phase transition just below the saturation field.
 This theoretical framework offers a practical approach for testing the primary phonon modes responsible for SLC without the need for sophisticated techniques such as first-principles calculations.
-Furthermore, applying the extended SLC model to other lattice systems may provide new insights into the complex phase diagrams associated with structural transitions.
+Furthermore, applying the extended SLC model to other lattice systems with strong SLC may provide new insights into the complex phase diagrams \cite{2025_Gru}.

-{\it Acknowledgments.} Calculations were performed using computational resources from the Supercomputer Center at the Institute for Solid State Physics, the University of Tokyo.
-This work was financially supported by the JSPS KAKENHI Grants-In-Aid for Scientific Research (No.~20J10988, No. 24H0163, and No.~24H01633).
+{\it Acknowledgments}---Calculations were performed using computational resources from the Supercomputer Center at the Institute for Solid State Physics, the University of Tokyo.
+This work was financially supported by the JSPS KAKENHI Grants-In-Aid for Scientific Research (No.~20J10988, No.~24H01609, and No.~24H01633).
 The authors thank A. Zampa for his kind support with the specific heat measurements, and K. Penc, N. Shannon, and A. Samanta for fruitful discussions.